needle-mirror/com.unity.game-foundation/Documentation~/InstallingGameFoundation.md

         // This data layer will not persist any data, it is usually used for examples or tests.
         MemoryDataLayer dataLayer = new MemoryDataLayer();

-        // Initialize Game Foundation for runtime access.
+        // - Initialize Game Foundation for runtime access.
-        Deferred initialization = GameFoundationSdk.Initialize(dataLayer);
+        // - We use a using block to automatically release the deferred promise handler. using (Deferred initialization = GameFoundationSdk.Initialize(dataLayer))
+        {
             yield return initialization.Wait();

-        // It optimizes the memory as it allows the object to be reused. initialization.Release();
+        }
     }
 }
 ```